-In algebra, each new concept is dependent upon a previous set of concepts.
+Attendance In algebra, each new concept is dependent upon a previous set of concepts.
 Thus, to really succeed in a math class, you need to attend every class meeting, because missing one class will surely cause a hole in the sequence.
 But if you have to miss class, make arrangements with a fellow student beforehand to get any notes or materials covered that day.
 Remember, you are responsible to learn the material for each class period, even if you can't attend, but active class participation will contribute positively to your course grade, and increase your skill.

 Check the course website on Canvas to keep up with class lecture materials if you are unable to attend.
 Attendance is taken at each meeting.
 Missing too many classes may cause you to be dropped from the course.
 Don't assume you'll be dropped though.

 If you are no longer attending class, login to WebAdvisor and withdraw from course, or visit or call the Registration Office at CR and tell them you are withdrawing from the class.
-That way, you will receive a W rather than a failing grade.

-Prealgebra Textbook

-The latest version of the textbook is available free online
+Prealgebra Textbook The latest version of the textbook is available free online